llp-cloud/uniquora/README.md

 ## Portfolio

-    <b>Project 1</b>: Café Bliss - A modern, responsive website for a coffee shop featuring an online menu and reservation system.
+    Project 1: Café Bliss - A modern, responsive website for a coffee shop featuring an online menu and reservation system.

-    <b>Project 2</b>: GreenTech - An eco-friendly company website with interactive content and blog integration.
+    Project 2: GreenTech - An eco-friendly company website with interactive content and blog integration.

-    <b>Project 3</b>: FitLife - An e-commerce platform for a fitness brand with a custom product filter.
+    Project 3: FitLife - An e-commerce platform for a fitness brand with a custom product filter.

 ## Testimonials: